vashokkumar812/onetable/README.md

 5. If Django is not suitable for #3, we'll replace entire app backends with Spring, if / once the ideas from #2 are actually proven to be a good idea

-I want to find a framework that is fast, cheap, and flexible to quickly proof concepts with clients.
+Ultimately, spending some time working with Django will allow us to verify if Django is a framework that is fast, cheap, and flexible to quickly proof concepts with clients.
 Right now, seems Django may be a good chance for this, and the OneTable concept will test this with an extreme use case (i.e. lots of records with embedded deep linking and export requirements).

 --------------

 ### Structure

-For now, the structure is simple --> overtime we should develop standard practices for how we manage settings, templates, static files, etc.
+For now, the structure is simple --> over time we should develop standard practices for how we manage settings, templates, static files, etc.
+In all cases at this stage, we should follow Django best practice, since the framework is mature / robust in feature sets, and it would be rare to find a use case for this project where Django has not solved in the past.

 #### Core App
 'Core' is the django app for main settings.
 In 'core', we set the django project settings, root urls, production / dev environment setup, and config for things like wsgi